 Direct incremental construction techniques start out from one Delaunay edge, and then find the correct point that completes it to form a Delaunay triangle.
-This has been used by van de Weygaert (1994), for example, who applied Voronoi tessellations for a statistical analysis of cosmic structures.
+This has been used by van de Weygaert (1994), for example, who applied Voronoi tessellations for a statistical analysis of cosmic structures (a comprehensive dicussion and overview about this topic is given by van de Weygaert & Schaap, 2009).